karamabbasi05/Osint-Sync/README.md

 ## 📖 How to Use

 ### Basic Search
-1. Click the OsintX icon in your browser toolbar
+1. Click the osint-sync icon in your browser toolbar
 2. Select the search type (Username, Email, or Phone)
 3. Enter your search query
 4. Click "Search"